 What if the camp I want to participate in has filled?

 Day-Off Camps have a maximum capacity of 12 children.
 If you have an interest in a Camp that is full, please contact Education Manager Lara Musser at firstname.lastname@example.org or (434) 977-1025 x106 to add your child's name to the waitlist.
 In the event of a cancellation, those on the waitlist will be contacted in the order their requests were received.

 Does VDM offer financial assistance for camps?

-In accordance with the Museum’s mission, VDM does offer a limited number of scholarships for all of its programs, including Day-Off Camps, on a limited basis.
+In accordance with the Museum’s mission, VDM does offer a limited number of scholarships for all of its programs, including Day-Off Camps.
 For information about applying for a scholarship, contact Director of Operations Lindsay Jones at email@example.com or (434) 977-1025 x102.

 How do I apply my 10% annual member discount?

 To apply this discount to camp registrations made online, you must have an active annual membership and will need to create a Website User Account and link it to your membership record by following these instructions.
 If you have already created a Website User Account, click the registration link for the camp you wish to register for and sign in using the link at the top of the registration page.
 If you need help applying your 10% discount when using our online order forms, please contact Visitor Services Manager Matt Berman at firstname.lastname@example.org or (434) 977-1025 x103.